Night Wings

 With great effort I respond in words instead of song.

-“Some people hear these powerful words, yet feel nothing.”
+“They hear these powerful words, yet feel nothing.”

 “This creates a lasting connection between us.”